npaisley/Bash-DFT-Tools/README.md

 ## renderPovrayGraham.sh

 ## Memory Tips
-When making your gaussian input file you should choose an amout of memory that fits the server architecture available to you.
+When making your gaussian input file you should choose an amout of memory that fits the server architecture available to you (remember that the sg16submit script adds 2 G of memory to your requested amount).
 For [Graham](https://docs.computecanada.ca/wiki/Graham) this is as follows:
 903 nodes with 32 cores and 3.9 G per core
 24 nodes with 32 cores and 15.7 G per core
 56 nodes with 32 cores and 7.8 G per core